-Anyone making comments on any Local Development Document during the process will be included on the Council's database and will automatically be kept informed at all subsequent stages.
+Anyone making comments on any Local Development Document during the process will be invited to register on the Council's database and will then automatically be kept informed at all subsequent stages.
 A list of consultees (groups, organisations and companies, but not individuals) will be published on the web.
 The most up to date list will be available for viewing on request.

-If you would like to join the LDF Consultee database please email ldf@bromley.gov.uk or telephone 020 8313 4730.
+If you would like to join the LDF Consultee database please email Idf@bromley.gov.uk or telephone 020 8313 4730.

-At the end of each consultation period the Council will analyse the responses and prepare a summary report to be considered by the Development Control Committee.
+At the end of each consultation period, the Council will analyse the responses and prepare a summary report to be considered by the Development Control Committee and Executive, where appropriate.
 The report will include any proposed actions to be undertaken as a result of your comments.
 A summary of all comments and subsequent changes will be included in the report.
-The comments and the reports will be made publicly available both on the website and in hard copy at the Main Reception areas at the Civic Centre and local libraries.
+The comments, where appropriate, and the reports will be made publicly available, both on the website, and in hard copy at the Main Reception at the Civic Centre.